 By Leonard Williams

-To score well on the GED® mathematics test, it’s important to learn how to use the Casio fx-260 calculator, since it’s the calculator used for the official GED test, or GED test.
-For GED math prep, it’s a good idea to get hands-on practice with this calculator, and to understand which calculator functions the GED mathematics test expects you to know.
-It’s helpful to use the Casio fx-260 when you take a GED practice math test, so that you get experience with the calculator you’ll use on the actual GED test.
+To score well on the GED® certificate mathematical reasoning test, it's important to learn how to use the TI-30XS calculator, since it's the calculator used for the official GED test.
+For GED certificate math prep, it's a good idea to get hands-on practice with this calculator, and to understand which calculator functions the GED certificate mathematics test expects you to know.
+It's helpful to use the TI-30XS when you take a GED certificate practice math test, so that you get experience with the calculator you'll use on the actual GED test.

 500,000 People Will Pass the GED This Year.